CSUI-Game-Development/CSUI-Game-Development.github.io/README.md

 This is the course website of the Game Development course at the Faculty of Computer Science Universitas Indonesia.

-## Licesnse
+## License

-Copyright (c) 2023 Game Development Teaching Team at the Faculty of Computer Science Universitas Indonesia.
+Copyright (c) 2024 Game Development Teaching Team at the Faculty of Computer Science Universitas Indonesia.

 This project is licensed using two licenses: [Creative Commons Attribution Share-Alike 4.0 (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/) and [MIT](https://opensource.org/licenses/MIT).